Fundament-Software/scopes/doc/docs/module-itertools.md

 *inline*{.property} `retain`{.descname} (*&ensp;mapl ...&ensp;*)[](#scopes.inline.retain "Permalink to this definition"){.headerlink} {#scopes.inline.retain}

-:   feeds the input through a composition of collectors and feeds the
+:   Feeds the input through a composition of collectors and feeds the input
-    input along with the composition output to the next collector. if mapl is not none, it allows to specify the portion of the input that will be passed to the end point.
+    along with the composition output to the next collector.
+If mapl is not none, it allows specifying the portion of the input that will be passed to the end point.

 *inline*{.property} `take`{.descname} (*&ensp;n coll&ensp;*)[](#scopes.inline.take "Permalink to this definition"){.headerlink} {#scopes.inline.take}

-:   limit collector to output n items
+:   Limit collector to output n items.

 *spice*{.property} `compose`{.descname} (*&ensp;...&ensp;*)[](#scopes.spice.compose "Permalink to this definition"){.headerlink} {#scopes.spice.compose}